ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 * Standard
 * Content Security Bundle

 Each license type includes a different set of features and options.
-The Content Security Bundle license includes all the features and options in the Standard license and additional features, such as:
+The Content Security Bundle license includes all the features and options in the Standard license and extra features, such as:
 * AppSecure
 * UTM
 * SSL Proxy